Evaluates2/Gatsby-Starter-TypeScript-Redux-TDD-BDD/README.md

 # Try It Out!

-A demo of this starter can be found [here](https://evaluates2.github.io/Gatsby-Starter-TypeScript-Redux-TDD-BDD/).
+A demo of this starter can be found here: [https://evaluates2.github.io/Gatsby-Starter-TypeScript-Redux-TDD-BDD/](https://evaluates2.github.io/Gatsby-Starter-TypeScript-Redux-TDD-BDD/) (hosted via Github Pages).

 # Usage